Energinet-DataHub/geh-core/source/TestCommon/documents/servicebusresourceprovider.md

 The `ServiceBusResourceProvider` and its related types, support us with the following functionality:

 - The `ServiceBusResourceProvider` is the fluent API builder root.
-It automatically tracks and cleanup any resources created, when `ServiceBusResourceProvider` is disposed.
+It automatically tracks and cleanup any resources created, when it is disposed.
 - The `Builder` types encapsulates the creation of queues/topics/subscriptions in an existing Azure Service Bus namespace.
 - The `Resource` types support lazy creation of matching sender clients.